-- New homes do not appreciate as quickly as existing homes for the first three-to- five years.
-This is because you have paid a premium of up to 12% to get a NEW home rather than an existing one.
+- New homes, typically, do not appreciate as quickly as existing homes for the first three-or so years.
+This is because you will have paid a premium of up to 12% to get a NEW home rather than an existing one.
 If you sell the home in three years, you will probably not recoup that entire NEW premium.
 At this current time, in 2020-2021, new homes will have appreciated by 10% to 20%.
 New homes now appreciate form the moment they lay the slab and our clients are realizing appreciation at the moment they close on the house.
 On average right now, a typical new home of $400,000 will have appreciated $70,000 by closing.

 - New home neighborhoods tend not to have as many shopping and commercial amenities nearby compared to older neighborhoods.
 The shopping centers and Doctor's offices come after the new home neighborhoods, not before.
 Within a few years, though, the area amenities will all be in place.